Have you ever wondered what factors affect your nutritional needs?

 These are just three examples of medications that compromise our nutritional status but there are many more.
 If you regularly take any medication, it’s worth looking into how it could be affecting your nutrient levels.

 We always take a ‘food first’ approach to nutrition, focussing on acquiring the vast majority of the nutrients we need from our diet.
-However, for various reasons it’s not always possible to achieve optimal nutritional status through food alone.
+However, the factors outlined above can all affect your nutritional needs.
+Therefore it’s not always possible to achieve optimal nutritional status through food alone.
 Well chosen dietary supplements can play an important role in supporting our health.
 All of the supplements mentioned in this article are available through The Natural Dispensary and can purchased at a discount using our code: PEARSON10.